 We having been hearing a lot about reverse mortgages in recent years, but in spite of that, there’s still a great deal of confusion surrounding them.
 In simplest terms, a reverse mortgage is a type of home equity loan for homeowners 62 years old or older that does not require monthly payments.
 Once considered a kind of last-resort source of income, reverse mortgages have now entered the main stream and is now being utilized by older homeowners.
-For those who are still a little fuzzy on how it’s utilized, let’s take a closer look, at what exactly a reverse mortgage is and how it can help Long Island homeowners.
+For those who are still a little fuzzy on how it’s utilized, let’s take a closer look, at what exactly a reverse mortgage is and how it can help Babylon and Surrounding Areas homeowners.

 What Is a Reverse Mortgage?